 - Ocean conditions –

 - We fish among the San Juan Islands and in the Strait of Juan de Fuca.
-The conditions are often very calm and enjoyable within the islands but we can see some rougher conditions while transiting or while we are fishing the Strait.
+The conditions are often very calm and enjoyable within the islands, but we can see some rougher conditions while transiting or while we are fishing the Strait.
 WE STRONGLY ENCOURAGE YOU TO TAKE DRAMAMINE THE NIGHT BEFORE IF YOU ARE SUSCEPTIBLE TO SEASICKNESS.
 (Experience has shown that those who wait until the morning to take Dramamine are often overcome by drowsiness, and the medication will be less effective in combating motion sickness).

 Salmon Fishing –